niels-lubbes/orbital/README.md

 ### Example 2: Construct a surface by the random rotation or translation of a circle

-We saw in the previous example that with `get_surf()` we can a construct surface X in S^n that contain two circles through each point, for given embdedding dimension n and degree of X.
+In the previous example we constructed with `get_surf()`
+a surface X in S^n that contain two circles through each point, for given embedding dimension n and degree of X.
+The above method requires diagonal orthonormalization of matrices.
+Therefore the coefficients of polynomials that define X are large in general.
+In this example we
+use  [`orb_product()`](https://github.com/niels-lubbes/orbital/blob/master/orbital/src/orbital/prod/orb_product.py)
-However, since it requires diagonal orthonormalization of matrices the coefficients of ideal and parametrizing map are large in general.
-In this example we use  [`orb_product()`](https://github.com/niels-lubbes/orbital/blob/master/orbital/src/orbital/prod/orb_product.py) instead, which constructs surface by rotating or translated a circle in S^n.
+instead, which constructs surfaces by rotating or translating a circle in S^n.
-The 1-parameter subgroup of the automorphisms of the n-sphere are represented by a parametrized matrix.
-We may assume that 2<=n<=7.
+The 1-parameter subgroup of automorphisms of the n-sphere are represented by a parametrized matrix.
+The disadvantage of this method that is gives us less control on the degree and embedding dimension.
+However, the advantage is that the coefficients of the defining polynomials of the constructed surfaces are small.

 ```python
 from orbital.prod.class_orb_input import OrbInput